conan-io/docs/tutorial/conan_repositories.rst

 configured.
 Finally, we will briefly cover how you can contribute to the Conan Center central repository.

+Finally, we will explain the `local_recipes_index`, a special type of remote that provides the capability of using a source folder with recipes as a Conan remote repository.

 .. toctree::
    :maxdepth: 2
    :caption: Table of contents